tobiscode/disstans/docsrc/examples/example_2.rst

    the level of 1 mm/a.
 3. Across all stations, the DISSTANS solution has the lowest residuals.
-Looking more closely, this is mainly driven by lower residuals inside the LVCR, where the relative improvements are 39% and 57% relative to MIDAS and GAGE, respectively.
-Outside the LVCR, DISSTANS' residuals are slightly larger by about 3%.
+Looking more closely, this is mainly driven by lower residuals inside the LVCR, where the relative improvements are 28% and 50% relative to MIDAS and GAGE, respectively.
+Outside the LVCR, DISSTANS' residuals are slightly larger by about 10%.
-4. There are large differences between residuals inside and outside the LVCR for the DISSTANS (20% to 29%, respectively), MIDAS (33% to 28%) and GAGE (47% to 28%) models, DISSTANS' residuals are larger outside than inside, whereas MIDAS and GAGE residuals are larger inside.
+4. There are large differences between residuals inside and outside the LVCR for the DISSTANS (24% to 31%, respectively), MIDAS (33% to 28%) and GAGE (47% to 28%) models.
+   DISSTANS' residuals are larger outside than inside, whereas MIDAS and GAGE residuals are larger inside.
 It should be noted, however, that that puts all three models in relative equivalence for the region outside the LVCR.
 This further shows DISSTANS' ability to fit